-As outlined in the ETP SRIA, the food sector is facing historical changes caused by various global drivers, such as an increasing world population (10 billion in 2050), an increasing shortage of food commodities, especially animal feedstocks, changes in consumer behavior (partially linked to digital technologies), especially in developed countries with new terms giving importance such as regional, organic, 'free from', and an increased importance of food for the health and well-being of consumers.
+As outlined in the ETPs Strategic Research and Innovation Agenda, the food sector is facing historical changes caused by various global drivers, such as an increasing world population (10 billion in 2050), an increasing shortage of food commodities, especially animal feedstocks, changes in consumer behavior (partially linked to digital technologies), especially in developed countries with new terms giving importance such as regional, organic, 'free from', and an increased importance of food for the health and well-being of consumers.
 In order to meet these new requirements, the food value creation system relies on its actors (producers, processors, distributors, consumers) working together in a novel, networked way to collaborate effectively to develop new approaches and design principles.
 The use of digital technologies is enabling this transformation to allow actors to address these challenges.
-For example, the translation of production systems into virtual spaces (the so-called digital twinning) makes it possible to adapt processes and material flows for foodstuffs to the emerging diverse and individual usage scenarios of the consumers while saving valuable resources.
+For example, the translation of production systems into virtual spaces (the socalled digital twinning) makes it possible to adapt processes and material flows for foodstuffs to the emerging diverse and individual usage scenarios of the consumers while saving valuable resources.
 Informatics approaches allow also for an increased transparency and traceability of raw materials and the food produced thereof via e.g. the use of the blockchain technology that is currently used for the digital currency Bitcoin.
 A personalized transformation of raw materials through automated recipe design can make it possible to respond to individual needs.
-Digital transformation is thus transforming the way the entire sector works, and will therefore be an indispensable element of education, research and innovation in the future.8
+Digital transformation is thus transforming the way the entire sector works, and will therefore be an indispensable element of education, research and innovation in the future (see also the AIOIT document on Digital Innovation Hubs in Food and Agriculture).